 ‣ Encourage and assist collective inquiry and utilization of community-based participatory planning

-‣ Invite problem-solving through innovation and community-based creative responses
+‣ Invite problem-solving through innovation and community-generated creative responses

-‣ Progress from best practices to a collective vision of best possibilities
+‣ Advocate progress from conventional best practices to a collective vision of best possibilities.

 Cities are living organisms where dynamic systems metabolize every element.
 Opening doors where youth can discover these invisible flows makes opportunities for cultural change visible.
 Teaching youth with dynamic, hands-on lessons about the intricate systems of cities empowers them to grasp a city’s essence.
 This understanding expands the ways they can participate in shaping, repairing and preserving the places they care about.
 To make a difference we have to know and love our cities.